 We will deposit all of the net proceeds that we receive from this offering as a distribution reserve in a separate account.
 The deposited amount will be invested in U.S. treasury securities maturing as to principal and interest at such times and in such amounts as will be sufficient to pay the \$0.425 initial quarterly distribution per common unit for all common units, as well as related distributions to our general partner, through the distribution made in respect of the quarter ending June 30, 2009.
 Any net proceeds that we receive in excess of the amount necessary to fund the distribution reserve will be distributed to the selling unitholder, and any shortfall in that amount will be contributed to us by the selling unitholder.
-In the event that we issue additional common units prior to June 30, 2009, we will use a portion of the net proceeds from such issuance to increase the distribution for such additional common units and related general partner units from their date of issuance through the distribution made in reserve to for the quarter ending June 30, 2009.
-Any amount remaining in the distribution reserve on August 15, 2009 will be distributed to Cheniere Holdings.
-We may distribute amounts in the distribution reserves are not necessary to provide for distributions on all of our common units and general partner units for any quarter ending on or prior to June 30, 2009.
-If we generate cash from operations during the period from the closing of this offering to June 30, 2009, we will make quarterly distributions for our common units from such cash is insufficient to make the full quarterly distribution for our common units from such cash general partner.
+In the event that we issue additional common units prior to June 30, 2009, we will use a portion of the net proceeds from such issuance to increase the distribution reserve by an amount that our general partner, with the concurrence of the conflicts committee of its board of directors, determines is required to fund the initial quarterly distribution for such additional common units and related general partner units from their date of issuance through the distribution made in respect of the quarter ending June 30, 2009.
+Any amount remaining in the distribution reserve after the distribution made in respect of the quarter ending June 30, 2009 will be distributed to Cheniere Holdings.
+We may distribute amounts in the distribution reserve to Cheniere Holdings prior to such time if our general partner, with the concurrence of the conflicts committee of its board of directors, determines that such reserves are not necessary to provide for distributions on all of our common units and general partner units for any quarter ending on or prior to June 30, 2009.
+If we generate cash from operations during the period from the closing of this offering to June 30, 2009, we will make quarterly distributions for our common units from such cash generated from operations and, if the amount of such cash is